tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Harshita-Kanal/index.md

 ### introduction

-I am a Computer Science and Engineering undergraduate at Viviekanand Education society's Institute of Techology.
+I am a Computer Science and Engineering undergraduate at Vivekanand Education society's Institute of Technology.
 Currently, I am in my second year.I have participated in various hackathons, and coding competitions.
 I am a passionate and hardworking individual.
 I can assure you that the work assigned to me would be delivered to your due satisfaction.

 ## why are you taking this challenge?